 What is a Frankfurt Case?

-In response to Anselm’s ontological argument, Gaunilo argued that just because we can imagine this, it doesn’t mean it actually exists.
+In response to Anselm’s ontological argument, Gaunilo argued that using Anselm's logic, if he were able to imagine the perfect this, then it also must exist

 What is a perfect island?

-This libertarian philosopher argued that free will requires indeterministic “self-forming actions” that shape our character and give us moral responsibility for our actions
+This libertarian argued that free will requires indeterministic “self-forming actions” that shape our character and give us moral responsibility

 Who is Robert Kane?